geosolutions-it/osm-styles/README.md

 ### Setting up the Noto Fonts

 OSM data can have labels in many languages.
 The styles use the [Google Noto Fonts](https://www.google.com/get/noto/) to render them all in the various scripts.
 The Noto Fonts website allows you to download single fonts, or to download them all in a single large zip file (look for the "Download all fonts" link).

 The Noto web site has instructions on [how to install](https://www.google.com/get/noto/help/install/) the fonts for some common operating systems.
+Specifically for **Windows**, make sure the fonts are installed for all users, it's possible to do by selecting the font file, right click, and then selecting "install for all users".
+The Java runtime will not see the fonts installed for the current user alone.

+Failing to install the fonts won't prevent the map from showing up, but will result in a fallback to be chosen instead.

-### Parametrizing GeoServer and starting it up
+### Parameterizing GeoServer and starting it up

 The data directory contains paramers in place of database connection values for user, password, host and database.
 This is to make it easy to move it around, in different environment, without changing its contents.